parceltrap/driver-auspost/README.md

 Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

+We encourage people to come forward with fixes and general improvements.
+If you fork this repo to provide a fix, please open an issue or PR with reference to your changes.
+This driver was built off of the documentation provided by AusPost without any real testing, due to being unable to acquire sandbox/test access.

 ## Security

 If you discover any security related issues, please email security@voke.dev instead of using the issue tracker.